Lundalogik/addon-opened-by/README.md

 'OpenedBy --------->
 If Command = lkCommandOpen Then
     If Not ActiveUser Is Nothing Then
-        Cancel = OpenedBy.IsOpenedBy(m_explorer.ActiveItem.ID, "<tablename>")
+        Cancel = AO_OpenedBy.IsOpenedBy(m_explorer.ActiveItem.ID, "<tablename>")
     End If
 End If
 '<-------- OpenedBy
 ```

-Finally you need to change the url for the REST-api which is defined in the General.Declarations of the OpenedBy.bas in VBA.
+Finally you need to change the url for the REST-api which is defined in the General.Declarations of the AO_OpenedBy.bas in VBA.
 There you can also choose if you want to block others from opening records that already are open.
 ```
 'Change this if you want Lime to block locked posts Const bBlockOnOpen As Boolean = False